Tony Kanaan: Stock Car Brasil

-In 2012 Kanaan began to compete in Stock Car Brasil in the No. 100 Bassani Racing Peugeot 408 at Autódromo Internacional Nelson Piquet, finishing nineteenth.
+In 2012, Kanaan began to compete in Stock Car Brasil in the No. 100 Bassani Racing Peugeot 408 at Autódromo Internacional Nelson Piquet, finishing nineteenth.
 At the next race, the Stock Car Corrida do Milhão, he finished 31st place, retiring after eight laps.

 Kanaan raced full-time in the 2021 season, driving a Toyota Corolla for Full Time Bassani.

 Superstar Racing Experience

 In 2021, Kanaan entered four races of the Superstar Racing Experience, an all-star stock car racing series.
 His best results were seventh at Stafford and Eldora.

 Personal life

 Kanaan is of Lebanese heritage.
 He is a member of the "brat pack", a group of CART drivers who were close friends off the track, along with Dario Franchitti, Max Papis and the late Greg Moore.

 Kanaan is a triathlete.
 He credits triathlon training for his ability to stay in shape for driving.
 Kanaan completed half Ironman competitions (1.2-mile swim/56-mile bike/13.1-mile run) and competed in the Ironman World Championships (2.4-mile swim/112-mile bike/26.2-mile run) in 2011 with a time of 12:52:40.
 Kanaan married twice and has four children.

+On July 30, 2026 it was announced that Kanaan has become a member of the strategic ownership group of Legacy Motor Club, a NASCAR racing team that is co-owned by seven time NASCAR Cup champion, Jimmie Johnson.